By CapRadio Staff

 What does it mean to 'shelter in place'?

-The order directs Sacramento County residents to continue to stay in their homes and recommends that residents wear face coverings in public places.
+The order directs Sacramento County residents to continue to stay in their homes and requires residents to wear face coverings in public.
+It also directs residents to practice social distancing in public places when possible.

 When does it take effect?